TranNhatTan14/Obsidian/Data/Meditation.md

 - Meditation can sharpen your memory
 - Meditation can significantly improve your working memory capacity
 - Your working memory is essential for problem-solving and executing complex cognitive tasks, but it is limited.
-- [[Research]] has found that the brain of experienced meditators differ from the brains of those who don't meditate.
+- [[Scientific Research]] has found that the brain of experienced meditators differ from the brains of those who don't meditate.
 The affected areas are those tied to attention control, emotion regulation and self-awareness.
-- [[Research]] shows that meditation can improve working-memory capacity, [[attention]] span, and academic performance [[Research]]
+- [[Scientific Research]] shows that meditation can improve working-memory capacity, [[Attention]] span, and academic performance [[Scientific Research]]
 - Meditation can shield brain from [[stress]]
 - Meditation affects the way your brain processes and responds to stress